curvednebula/go-rust-perf-tests/README.md

 ## Instant Burst

-Start all 100'000 tasks as quick as possible.
+This test starts all 100'000 tasks as quick as possible.
+Then waits all of them to finish.

 **Go (goroutines):**
  - Goroutines only: finished in 46.61s, task avg 16.77s, min 0.00s, max 46.31s, RAM: 2000Mb - 4000Mb